raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 It's important to anticipate all the places in your program where a variable may reach a value that would cause problems, and use the `try-except` statement to your advantage.
 You can do this using a combination of reading the documentation and testing your code in a variety of environmental conditions.

 Using a combination of avoidance and good exception handling, you can avoid errors that would prevent your program from completing its run and causing you disappointment.
-Imagine getting back the logs from a failed experiment only to see that there was an exception that could have been handled, or an error message that didn't reveal anything about what went wrong.
+Imagine receiving the logs from a failed experiment only to see that there was an exception that could have been handled, or an error message that didn't reveal anything about what went wrong.

 --- task ---
-Review your program and consider if you want catch any of these errors:
+Review your program and consider if you want to catch any of these errors:

 - `DivideByZeroError`
 - `ValueError`